-The first stretch of trail is well-maintained, wheelchair-accessible and surfaced with gravel.
+The first stretch of trail is well-maintained, wheelchair-accessible, and surfaced with gravel.
 It makes a very pleasant stroll.
-This portion of the trail passes through a wide alluvial flat lined with an open forest of red alders, Douglas-Fir, and maple, with an occasional redwood.
-There's also a very nice grove of moss-covered spruce.
+This portion passes through a wide alluvial flat lined with an open forest of red alders, Douglas-Fir, and maple, with a few clusters of old-growth redwood.
+There’s also a very nice grove of moss-covered spruce.
 Open meadows covered with an impressively dense, 3- to 12-foot-tall layer of blackberry brambles provide views of the redwoods on the surrounding hills.
 The unseen creek burbles in the distance.

 At 1.5 miles the trail crosses Redwood Creek on the first of the two summer-only footbridges.
 Looking out over the creek, you can see old-growth redwoods towering above the layer of regular-height trees that grows along the banks.
 It's possible to camp on the banks.

 After the first creek crossing, the forest closes in around the trail and the scenery gets somewhat monotonous.
 The trail is not as well maintained in this area; the first mile or two is especially narrow, but then it opens up again.
 In the shoulder seasons when the bridge is not installed but the river can still be easily forded, the trail becomes overgrown but is still passable.
 To your right, up on the hillside, are glimpses of old-growth redwoods.
-The trail also passes close to a few redwoods, most notably a striking group containing two gnarled monster trees and one slightly smaller, straight tree.
+Occasionally a big redwood appears on the side of the trail, most notably a striking group containing two gnarled monster trees and one slightly smaller, straight tree.
 As the trail approaches Elam Camp it briefly climbs into a full-blown old-growth forest.